Who Will Provide Your Care?

 Primary Care Physician

 Each patient in HCA has a primary care physician (PCP).
 Your PCP coordinates your care along with members of your care team.
 Since HCA is affiliated with BIDMC and Harvard Medical School, medical, nursing, and social work students may participate in your care.
 We are a major training site for medical residents, doctors specializing in internal medicine.
 All our resident physicians and students are extremely skilled and closely supervised by our staff physicians, nurse practitioners, and social workers.
+Patients see their PCP for routine visits.

 Multidisciplinary Team Caregivers